econia-labs/emojicoin-dot-fun/src/typescript/frontend/src/components/charts/README.md

 either side of a period boundary, i.e., the start _or_ the end time for a candlestick period.

+The `PeriodDuration` enum indicates the actual time of the period in microseconds, as specified in the Move smart contract.

 ## Datafeed API

 The [datafeed API] provides two ways of populating data on the chart.